deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   host: productpage
   subsets: # subsets works only if the VirtualService (that has these subsets specified in routes) is used to connect to the host.
   - name: v1
-    labels: # similar as the Service's selectors.
+    labels: # Similar as the Service's selectors.
 Pods with these labels will be covered by this subset.
       version: v1
   - name: v2
     labels: